 A: Glidden Evermore - HD6112 Base 2 exterior acrylic latex flat, available at most local paint stores.

 Condo plumbing is often on a shared water system.
 On the plus side, you don’t have a monthly water bill because it is included with your monthly HOA dues.
 Each building is on a shared water system.
 By shared, we mean the pipes run from one unit to the next; they’re fed off one or more main valves.
 Shutting off the service to your unit means you are shutting off the service to your neighbors in the same building.
-As a courtesy, please plan out your plumbing work on your unit at least one day in advance.
-Give notice to your building neighbors with a flyer 24-48 hours in advance.
-In addition, it is courteous to simply say hello to them and make sure they got the memo and ssure them the repair work will last no more than 2-3 hours.
+As a courtesy, please plan ahead for your plumbing work on your unit, and give notice to your building neighbors with a flyer 24-48 hours in advance.
+In addition, it is courteous to simply say hello to them and make sure they got the memo and assure them the repair work will last no more than 2-3 hours.

 Shutting the water off isn’t as simple as just shutting off the water for a single-family home.
 The water may take a while to drain from the system, aprx a minimum of 20 minutes up to an hour (according to the webmaster’s findings on a Goggle search)